 Studies have suggested it also appears to have natural anti-estrogen properties as well.

 Zinc plays many roles in the human body, including a role in reproduction.
-This is largely because of zinc’s aid in testosterone synthesis.
+This is mainly because of zinc’s aid in testosterone synthesis.

 Severe zinc deficiency compromises a male’s ability to produce sperm; in turn, overall fertility and testosterone production decreases.